 How can I prevent mosquitoes in the future?

 - Either dispose of containers that can collect water or store them upside down.

 - Drill holes in the bottom of outdoor trash cans and recycling bins.

 - Make sure to treat swimming pools and ornamental ponds properly and keep the water continuously circulating.

 - Maintain your yard by cutting back overgrown shrubbery and trees where mosquitoes can rest.

-- Use outdoor fans on decks and patios.
-Mosquitoes are weak flyers, and the breeze will throw them off course.
+- Use outdoor fans on decks and patios; mosquitoes are weak flyers and the breeze from the fan will throw them off course.